jxgu1016/Gabor_CNN_PyTorch/README.md

 # WACV2018/TIP: Gabor Convolutional Networks

-Official PyTorch 1.0 implementation of Gabor CNN.
+Official PyTorch implementation of Gabor CNN.
 But all the results in the paper are based on [Torch 7](https://github.com/bczhangbczhang/Gabor-Convolutional-Networks).
 These two implementations are sharing the same infrastructure level code.

 ## Requirements
-- PyTorch 1.0.
-Installation instructions can be found in https://pytorch.org/get-started/locally/
+- PyTorch 1.1.0 (order versions are not supported)
 - torchvision
-- tensorboardX

 ## Install